 Construction of the Preferred Alternative would result in permanent demolition, destruction, relocation, or alteration of built historic resources or their settings, resulting in loss of the features that made the resource significant under NRHP or CRHR criteria.
 These impacts would combine with impacts of other cumulative projects to result in significant cumulative construction impacts on historic built resources under CEQA because these projects would result in the demolition, destruction, or alteration of historic built resources, their settings, or both.
 The contribution of the Preferred Alternative to this cumulative impact would be considerable because the Preferred Alternative would be the largest contributor to cumulative impacts on historic built resources.
-Therefore, the incremental effect of the Preferred Alternative construction, relocation, or alteration of built historic resources or their settings and would be significant and unavoidable.
+Therefore, the incremental effect of the Preferred Alternative construction would be cumulatively considerable for impacts associated with permanent demolition, destruction, relocation, or alteration of built historic resources or their settings and would be significant and unavoidable.